Spring Garden Revival

 Braintree Conservation Commission Requirements for Grading Near Protected Areas

 Grading near wetlands, streams, or other protected areas in Braintree is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40), which establishes buffer zones of 25–100 feet.
-Work within these areas requires a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) permit from the
+Work within these zones requires filing a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) with the Conservation Commission.
+Erosion controls, such as silt fences and straw bales, must be installed before work begins.
+Seasonal restrictions may apply, particularly during bird nesting season (March 15–August 31) in sensitive habitats.
+Immediate stabilization of disturbed soil is required within 24–48 hours, with permanent stabilization within 7–14 days, per MassDEP.
+Coordination with the MA Division of Fisheries & Wildlife may be necessary for rare species protection.
+For permitting and compliance, contact:

 Braintree Conservation Commission